braimanm/selenium-uitaf/README.md

 # Test Automation Components (Page Components)

-UITAF is designed around the usage of Test Automation Components and I'll try to eplain what they are.
+UITAF is designed around the usage of Test Automation Components and I'll try to explain what they are.
 Here is an example of a Test Automation Components for testing simple application consisting of two Web pages: Page1 and Page2.

 ![image](https://user-images.githubusercontent.com/7651167/61152108-8cd02d80-a4b5-11e9-9fe0-14a8bb024f74.png)